defiprime/defiprime1/blog.md

 ---
 layout: default
-title: Defi Blog
+title: Defi Blog - What is DeFi?
+Interviews with DeFi projects, analytics, and important news
-metadescription: List of the best Decentralized Finance Products.
-Decentralized Finance (DeFi) is the movement that leverages decentralized networks to transform old financial products into trustless and transparent protocols that run without intermediaries.
+metadescription: We want to shed some light on how DeFi products build and how the ecosystem evolves over time.
+Our blog features interviews with DeFi projects, analytics, and important news.
 ---

 <header>